 Next Steps

 If you suspect your scoliosis is impacting daily life enough to qualify as a disability, Dorsi Spinal Institute can help you understand your rights and gather evidence for any applications or discussions with employers and schools.
+However we do not provide a benefits application service, we are focused on your health condition and treatment options.

 Written by